Choose-Your-Own-Adventure AI Dungeon Games

 AID and imitators are currently designed in the most straightforward way possible: a seed text, often unique or customized, and then text generation step by step after waiting for player text responses.
 This causes 3 major problems:

-3. Learning Curve: the default experience for AID seems to be to open it up, type in a few sentences like “Hello, I am a human”, decide it’s boring, and to quit.
-It doesn’t show you what it can do; one has to elicit by demanding cool stuff, of the sort most people quite understandably expect computers to be completely incapable of.
-(How can a computer be a good D&D DM when it also takes 20 seconds to load a social media website, which then is broken?)
+A generative model doesn’t automatically show you what it can do; one has to elicit by demanding cool stuff, of the sort most people quite understandably expect computers to be completely incapable of.
+(How can a computer be a good D&D DM when it also takes 20 seconds to load a social media website, which then is broken?
+How can a LLM possibly do anything interesting, when it can’t answer trick questions about the spelling of words?)

 Stuck